Ex-German Chancellor bemoans currywurst loss at VW | DW | 11.08.2021

 Gerhard Schröder complained that the dish was being removed from the menu at the Volkswagen plant in North Germany.
 VW wants to introduce more plant-based options.

-Former German chancellor Gerhard Schröder said he wants to "save the currywurst" after the popular sausage dish was removed from the canteen menu at the country's Volkswagen headquarters.
+Former German chancellor Gerhard Schröder said he wants to "save the currywurst" after the popular sausage dish was removed from the cafeteria menu at the country's Volkswagen headquarters.

 The 77-year-old Schröder, Angela Merkel's predecessor as chancellor, was irritated by the omission of what some would consider the country's national food at the Volkswagen headquarters in the northern city of Wolfsburg.

-"Currywurst with French fries is one of the power foods of the skilled worker in production.
+"Currywurst with French fries is one of the power foods of the skilled workers in production.
 It should stay that way," Schroeder wrote.

 "I don't want to do without it, and I think many other people don't want that in their company canteens either."

-The former Social Democrat Party (SPD) leader even introduced a #savethecurrywurst hashtag on to the post.
+The former Social Democrat Party (SPD) leader even introduced a #savethecurrywurst hashtag in the post.

-Currywurst is a thick pork sausagewhich is served sliced into edible chunks.
+Currywurst is a thick pork sausage which is served sliced into bite-sized chunks.

 It is covered in spicy ketchup with curry powder sprinkled on the top and served with French fries or bread rolls.

-Heuwer's business took off after she mixed the traditional German sausage with this spicy condiment and sold it to construction workers rebuilding the city after World War Two.
+Heuwer's business took off after she mixed the traditional German sausage with this spicy condiment and sold it to construction workers rebuilding the city after World War II.

-There is even a German Currywurst Museum that states 800 million currywursts are eaten in the country every year — 70 million in Berlin alone.
+There is even a German Currywurst Museum, which states 800 million portions of currywurst are eaten in the country every year — 70 million in Berlin alone.

 The currywurst is being removed from the VW base menu to encourage its workers to take on a meat-free diet.
 Many employees have been calling for more vegan and vegetarian options.

-VW has a checkered past when it comes to the environment, having been involved in an emissions scandalwhich clouded the company's reputation around the world.
+VW has a questionable past when it comes to environmental protection, having been involved in an emissions scandalthat clouded the company's reputation around the world.

 jc/aw (dpa)